trrtle/TurtleMVC/README.md

 The controller is the middle man.
 It controls which view will be loaded and the kind of data is being send with it.

 ### <a name="model">Model</a>
 The model component handels all the data related logic that the user works with.
-For example, a user object wil retrieve all the user information from the database, manipulate it and update it back to the database or use it to render data.
+For example, a user object wil retrieve all the user information from the database, manipulate it in the view and update it back to the database or use it to render data.